 How I Work With People

-I work with people who are already oriented toward self-inquiry and are looking for support with integration, not quick answers.
+I work with people who are oriented toward self-inquiry and are looking for support with integration.

 This work stays close to lived experience.
-By exploring thoughts, emotions, bodily responses, relationships, and patterns that repeat over time, here we focus on slowing things down enough to notice what is actually happening before moving toward interpretation.
+By exploring thoughts, emotions, bodily responses, relationships, and patterns that repeat over time, we can notice what is actually happening before moving toward interpretation.

-I draw from psychological frameworks, contemplative practices, and reflective dialogue where they’re useful, without treating any method as universal.
+I draw from psychological frameworks, spiritual practices, and reflective dialogue where useful, without treating any method as universal.
 What guides the work is what supports clarity, accountability, and lived change in the context of your life.

 Fit